Ask anyone who's been ordered to pay spousal support how they feel about having to write a check to their former spouse every week or month.

 Perhaps you're a person who has a high tolerance for risk.
 And over time, feels that in exchange for that risk, you could earn a high rate of return.
 So in your world, the lump sum alimony buyout amount you would offer your soon-to-be-ex would be low.

-Your thinking being, at a good rate of return, the recipient spouse could turn that lump sum into a nice chunk of change.
+Your thinking being, at a good rate of return, the payee spouse could turn that lump sum support into a nice chunk of change.

 On the other hand, perhaps your spouse is more conservative, so the opposite holds true.
 They'd want a higher alimony buyout amount as they are expecting a lower rate of return on that investment.